Importing a vehicle temporarily

 What do I need to do when I take the vehicle back out of New Zealand?

-You'll need to fill out an Application to cancel registration form (MR 15), available from TSD agents.
+You’ll need to fill out an Application to cancel registration form (MR 15), available from an entry certifier.
 This will ensure your vehicle's details are removed from New Zealand's Motor Vehicle Register.
 If your vehicle's stay was shorter than the period for which it was recorded as an overseas visitor's vehicle, you may be entitled to a partial refund of the ACC levy.

 If you imported the vehicle using a carnet, you must get the document stamped by the New Zealand Customs Service on departure, or it won't be valid.